-If proper grazing management is implemented needle-and-thread may regain its vigor and move towards the needle-and-thread community (2.1).
-This will give grasses an advantage over invading shrubs before too much competition takes place.
-The advantage to grasses comes from following a conservative grazing plan where utilization is reduced and rest or deferment is incorporated since the transition from Plant community 2.1 to Plant community 2.2 is likely caused by repeated heavy utilization.
-Van Poolen and Lacey (1979) found that forage production increased by an average of 35% on western ranges when converting heavy to moderate utilization (less than 50%).
+If proper grazing management is implemented, needle and thread may regain its vigor and move towards the needle-and-thread community (2.1).
+This gives grasses an advantage over invading shrubs before too much competition takes place.
+The advantage to grasses comes from following a conservative grazing plan where utilization is reduced and rest or deferment is incorporated since the transition from Plant Community 2.1 to Plant Community 2.2 is likely caused by repeated heavy utilization.
+Van Poolen and Lacey (1979) found that forage production increased by an average of 35 percent on western ranges when converting heavy to moderate utilization (less than 50 percent).
 Shrub removal and favorable growing conditions can accelerate this process.
-If the site contains Wyoming big sagebrush (Artemisia tridentata spp.
-Wyomingensis), low intensity fire or mechanical treatment (Wambolt 1986) could reduce shrub competition and allow for increased vigor and the reestablishment of grass species.
+If the site contains Wyoming big sagebrush (Artemisia tridentata spp. wyomingensis), low-intensity fire or mechanical treatment (Wambolt 1986) could reduce shrub competition and allow for increased vigor and the reestablishment of grass species.

-Brush Management

-Prescribed Burning
+Brush Management Prescribed Burning

-Prescribed Grazing

-State 1.3 Degraded State
+State 3 Degraded

-Degraded State lacks midstatured bunchgrasses.
-Sandberg bluegrass and prairie Junegrass dominant grasses, increaser shrubs nearly replace larger shrub species.
-Larger shrub species that remain are heavily hedged.
-This state is likely a terminal one (e.g., restoration will likely be impossible, unsuccessful, or require major energy inputs).
+The Degraded State lacks mid-statured bunchgrasses.
+The dominant grasses are Sandberg bluegrass and prairie Junegrass, and increaser shrubs have nearly completely replaced larger shrub species.
+The remaining shrub species are heavily hedged.
+This is likely a terminal state (e.g., restoration will likely be impossible, unsuccessful, or require major energy inputs).